hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 The Server Types panel allows you to capture new or use existing server definitions about the networking ports for various servers in your bare-metal cloud environment.
 If all servers in your cloud are the same server type (homogeneous nodes), you are not required to configure anything in this view.
 HP recommends that you keep and accept the default settings.

-However, if the servers in your cloud are different types of servers, you may be required to use a Linux utility such as dmidecode to get the pattern and CLI commands to determine the bus addresses of your server’s network ports.
+However, if the servers in your cloud are different types of servers, you may be required to use a Linux utility such as dmidecode to get the pattern and CLI commands to determine the bus addresses of your server's network ports.

 Here is one way to get the values for Server Name Pattern and Bus Order: